RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 So best to keep sex out of courtship, since it clouds your search for your perfect ‘soul mate’.

-The Marriage Bond, is the height of the love experience between two people, when they give all of themselves, and their best effort with trust and generosity, to the relationship.
-So divorce is particularly devastating for most people.
+The Marriage Bond, is the height of the love experience between two people, when they give all of themselves, and their best efforts - with trust and generosity, to the relationship.

-In any relationship or meeting of people, we must watch out for ‘The Accuser’ turning up to spoil things.
-A friendly gathering can be happening, maybe even a Date Night between a couple, but when one person accuses another of something, the atmosphere immediately changes into something much more negative: “You did …!”; “You made a mess of that didn’t you!”; “You are rubbish at that …!”
+A friendly gathering may be happening, maybe even a Date Night between a couple, but when one person accuses another of ANYTHING, the atmosphere immediately changes into something much more negative:

 In the Bible, Jesus called the devil ‘The Accuser’ as a warning - so we would more readily identify when he was at work, trying to cause division and unforgiveness between people.